bpswim90/liftoff-assignments/P2-Project_Outline/README.md

 * HTML/CSS

 ### What I'll Have to Learn
 I will need to learn whichever JavaScript framework I choose, possibly as well as a backend JS framework at some point (though I want to focus on the frontend for now).
-I'll also need to get acquainted with the API I choose.
+I'll also need to get acquainted with the API(s) I choose.